Systems Architecture for Quantum Random Access Memory: Background

-\textbf{Bucket-Brigade QRAM}\cite{giovannetti2008quantum, giovannetti2008architectures} -- Bucket-Brigade QRAM improves Fanout QRAM by manipulating address qubits with less entanglement when loading them into the routers, as shown in Figure~\ref{fig:sqc_router}e.
-Instead of using \texttt{CX}, Bucket-Brigade QRAM \textit{swaps} both the address and bus qubits into the QRAM.
-The QRAM state created by swapping address qubits into the tree behaves as a \textit{W state}\cite{cabello2002bell}, with less entanglement entropy than GHZ states in a Fanout architecture, significantly reducing the effect of the error in the circuit\cite{arunachalam2015robustness,hann}.
-In Bucket-Brigade QRAM, the error correction is strictly limited to the location where an error happens and will never propagate up to the root of the tree.
-The query latency, however, is not affected by the improvement, making Bucket-Brigade QRAM a competitive query architecture for the NISQ era with latency $O(\log N)$.
+\textbf{Bucket-Brigade QRAM}\cite{giovannetti2008quantum, giovannetti2008architectures} -- Bucket-Brigade QRAM improves Fanout QRAM by modifying the address loading stage to reduce the entanglement among the routers, as shown in Figure~\ref{fig:sqc_router}e.
+Instead of using \texttt{CX} gates to entangle the address and routers, in Bucket-Brigade QRAM the address qubits are themselves routed into the tree, with the states of earlier address qubits controlling the routing of later ones.
+The resultant state of the routers is more akin to a \textit{W state} \cite{cabello2002bell} than a GHZ state.
+The former has less entanglement entropy, which has been shown to greatly reduce the sensitivity of Bucket-Bridage QRAM to noise and errors \cite{hann}.
+Importantly, $O(\log N)$ query latency is still achievable with this improvement, making it a competitive query architecture for the NISQ era.

-\textbf{Select-Swap QRAM}\cite{low2018trading} -- Select-Swap QRAM is a variation of Fanout QRAM that employs a \texttt{CX} array to generate a GHZ state for address routing.
-The unique feature of this architecture is its two-stage approach, where $O(N)$ data qubits are modified by classical data $x_i = f(i)$ in the first stage, independent of the address qubits.
-Then in the second stage, a \textit{SWAP-network} consisting of \texttt{CSWAP} gates compress all the data qubits to the bus qubits according to the GHZ-liked address qubits.

-In general, router-based QRAMs trade-off space for time, achieving an arbitrary-address query in $O(\log N)$ time for a memory of capacity $N$.